carlosbrando/rails21-book/text/04_ActionPack/01_timezone.markdown

 	Time.local(2000).formatted_offset         # => "-06:00″
 	Time.local(2000).formatted_offset(false)  # => "-0600″

-Note this method returns **string**, which can be formatted or not depending of the value given as parameter.
+Note this method returns **string**, which can be either formatted or not depending of the value given as parameter.

 ### The with\_env\_tz method